DevTechnology/DHSFormG28/README.md

 # TLS Connection to PostgreSQL RDS

-## To connect to PostgreSQL DB over SSL
+## To connect to PostgreSQL DB over SSL from Application

 1. Download the certificate stored at https://s3.amazonaws.com/rds-downloads/rds-combined-ca-bundle.pem.
 2. Import the certificate into your operating system.